rynomad/lbry-js/README.md

 LBRY-JS
 ===

-lbry-js is a small JavaScript client library for interacting with lbry-daemon and lbrycrd via the JSON-RPC api.
+lbry-js is a small JavaScript client library for interacting with lbry-daemon and lbrycrd via the JSON-RPC api. works in node.js and the browser (via webpack or similar).

 Usage
 ---